tathyagarg/tathyagarg/README.md

 2. [TathyLang-python](https://github.com/TathyaLang/TathyaLang-python) - The same programming language but written in Python (I'm more fliuent in Python than in Rust)
 3. [Minimal Menu Maker](https://github.com/tathyagarg/min-menu-maker) - A minimal menu maker to make choice menus in python.
 You can create a whole menu in 1 line.
 4. [TathyaOS](https://github.com/tathyagarg/TathyaOS) - My own OS written in Rust

+Also, this directory, `tathyagarg/tathyagarg`, contains random code files that don't really require a repository but I still want to show.